-Land managers may want to restore this ecological site to the Native Grassland State (1).
-Once in the Mixed Brush Complex (2) mechanical or chemical brush control will be necessary to make the transition.
+Land managers may want to restore back to the Grassland State.
+Once in the Mixed Brush Complex (2), mechanical or chemical brush control will be necessary to make the transition.
 The restoration process is heavily dependent on favorable weather and patience.
-Land managers can plant native seed to speed up restoration efforts or can rely on seed that is already in the soil.
+Land managers can plant native seed to speed up restoration efforts, or can rely on native seed that is already in the soil.
 Grazing pressure on restoration sites should be deferred for a minimum of one growing season, but it is often necessary to defer livestock grazing completely or carefully graze for years before the desired plant community can develop.